 What are the challenges or pitfalls of SMED?

 - Lack of information: Some manufacturers might lack precise or trustworthy information regarding their present setup times, tasks, and waste sources.
-Due to this, it may be challenging to evaluate and track the effectiveness and outcomes of SMED.
-Use a data collecting tool, such as Certainty Software, to assist you gather pertinent data, such as setup time, task classification, waste identification, improvement suggestions, etc., to overcome this.
+Paper-based audit systems and manual data collection often contribute to this gap, making it difficult for QA Managers to evaluate and track SMED effectiveness.
+Use a digital data collection tool like Certainty Software to gather pertinent data such as setup time, task classification, waste identification, and improvement suggestions.

 - Lack of resources: Some manufacturers might not have the money, labor, equipment, or other resources to execute SMED successfully.
 The extent and impact of SMED enhancements may be constrained by this.
 To address this, it is crucial to set priorities, concentrate on the equipment or procedures that are most crucial or bottlenecked, employ cost-effective or free solutions whenever possible, and make use of cross-functional teams and concurrent work.